gabrielrih/stop_win_process/README.md

 # stop_win_process
-It kills a windows process.
+It kills a Windows process.